nbdewaele/nate_b_dewaele/README.md

 Rails version: Rails 5.1.4
 ruby 2.4.1

 My profile website.
 A place to my showcase my technical and artistic work.
-It is built with Ruby on Rails and writen in HTML5, SCSS and Boostrap.
+It is built with Ruby on Rails and written in HTML5, SCSS and Bootstrap.

 It is live and you can go to [natebdewaele.com](https://natebdewaele.com)